Asceticism: Taoism

-Historical evidence suggest that the monastic tradition in Taoism practiced asceticism, and the most common ascetic practices included fasting, complete sexual abstinence, self-imposed poverty, sleep deprivation, and secluding oneself in the wilderness.
+Historical evidence suggests that the monastic tradition in Taoism practiced asceticism, and the most common ascetic practices included fasting, complete sexual abstinence, self-imposed poverty, sleep deprivation, and secluding oneself in the wilderness.
 More extreme and unnatural ascetic Taoist practices have included public self-drowning and self-cremation.
-The goal of these spectrum of practices, like other religions, was to reach the divine and get past the mortal body.
+The goal of this spectrum of practices, like in other religions, was to reach the divine and get past the mortal body.
 According to Stephen Eskildsen, asceticism continues to be a part of modern Taoism.

 Zoroastrianism

 In Zoroastrianism, active participation in life through good thoughts, good words and good deeds is necessary to ensure happiness and to keep the chaos at bay.
 This active participation is a central element in Zoroaster's concept of free will.
 In the Avesta, the sacred scriptures of Zoroastrianism, fasting and mortification are forbidden.

+Academic views

 Sociological and psychological views

-Early 20th century German sociologist Max Weber made a distinction between innerweltliche and ausserweltliche asceticism, which means (roughly) "inside the world" and "outside the world", respectively.
+Early 20th-century German sociologist Max Weber made a distinction between innerweltliche and ausserweltliche asceticism, which means (roughly) "inside the world" and "outside the world", respectively.
 Talcott Parsons translated these as "worldly" and "otherworldly"—however, some translators use "inner-worldly", and this is more in line with inner world explorations of mysticism, a common purpose of asceticism.
 "Inner- or Other-worldly" asceticism is practised by people who withdraw from the world to live an ascetic life (this includes monks who live communally in monasteries, as well as hermits who live alone).
-"Worldly" asceticism refers to people who live ascetic lives but do not withdraw from the world.
+"Worldly" asceticism refers to people who live ascetic lives but do not withdraw from the world:

 Weber claimed this distinction originated in the Protestant Reformation, but later became secularized, so the concept can be applied to both religious and secular ascetics.

-The 20th century American psychological theorist David McClelland suggested worldly asceticism is specifically targeting worldly pleasures that "distract" people from their calling and may accept worldly pleasures that are not distracting.
+The 20th-century American psychological theorist David McClelland suggested worldly asceticism specifically targets worldly pleasures that "distract" people from their calling, and may accept worldly pleasures that are not distracting.
 As an example, he pointed out Quakers have historically objected to bright-coloured clothing, but wealthy Quakers often made their drab clothing out of expensive materials.
 The color was considered distracting, but the materials were not.
 Amish groups use similar criteria to make decisions about which modern technologies to use and which to avoid.